 Also - we procrastinate.
 We know that someday we're going to need money, but our lives are so hectic and things are so expensive, that we keep putting it off until things settle down - which, as we know, never happens.
 Or we're convinced that our "million dollar idea" - that business we're going to start or the novel we're going to write - is going to take care of our retirement needs.
 When it comes to money, we have to be more practical than that.

 So, ready to give your bank account a boost?
-Here are a couple of tips we got from our friends at Woman's Day magazine.
+Here are a couple of tips:

 - Bank your raise.
 Mary Hunt is a financial expert and author of Live Your Life For Half the Price, and she says the next time you get a raise, or a bonus, save at least half of it.
 Let's say your raise gives you an extra $200 a month.
 If you save half of that - $100 a month - at 6% interest for 10 years, that money will grow into more than $16,000!
 You won't miss it, because you never saw it in the first place.